Michael-Totaro/ForRohan/README.md

 Rohan go to the folder titled "src" and click on the java program titled "Playground.java" and read the comment or you can read what the comment says right here.
-[The Link]([url](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html))

 HOW TO RUN THIS PROGRAM: Read this.

 **First**: Download Java

-     Step 1: Go to this link -> [The Link]([url](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html))
+     Step 1: Go to this link -> https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html

      Step 2: Create an account with Oracle and sign in.